Nadi-System/nadi-system/paper.md

 [@rinaldoTreesNetworksHydrology2006;
 @kuhnDesigningLanguageSpatial2015;
 @abed-elmdoustEmergentSpectralProperties2017] --- and provide the DSL
 for network metadata analysis.
-NADI is written in Rust [@klabnikRustProgrammingLanguage2023] due to the memory safety [@fultonBenefitsDrawbacksAdopting2021;
+Most components of the NADI System is written in Rust [@klabnikRustProgrammingLanguage2023] due to the memory safety [@fultonBenefitsDrawbacksAdopting2021;
 @xuMemorySafetyChallengeConsidered2021;
 @bugdenSafetyPerformanceProminent2022], runtime performances
 [@zhangUnderstandingRuntimePerformance2023], and the macro system that